Breakfast & Registration

 Sharon Sayles Belton, Vice President, Governmental Affairs and Community Relations, Thomson Reuters

-David Gonzales, Global Chief Diversity Officer, Bristol-Myers Squibb
+David L. Gonzales, Global Chief Diversity Officer, Bristol-Myers Squibb

 Karen Gray, Human Resources Director – Americas, Christie’s, Inc.